 In the Credit River Watershed, grasslands are considered ecosystems in transition and can eventually mature into a forest.
 However, natural disturbances like fires prevent trees and shrubs from maturing and taking over the grassland.
 Grasses can withstand low intensity fires and quickly grow back, while trees and shrubs cannot.
 The fires also burn any leaf litter and dead plants which help recycle the nutrients back into the soil.

 Our Terrestrial Restoration and Management team manages a restored grassland at Upper Credit Conservation Area (UCCA).
 Earlier this spring, we planned and coordinated a controlled burn to mimic the fires that would naturally help maintain this ecosystem.
 Check out this drone footage from the controlled burn.

 While grasslands are known for their abundance of grasses, they can have a rich diversity of flowering plants as well.
 Colourful flower species include: beautiful orange butterfly weed, yellow false sunflower, purple wild bergamot and white Virginia mountain mint.
 These flowers are an important food source for many butterflies and insects.

-Bee on wild bergamot (left) and white Virginia mountain mint (right).
+Bee on wild bergamot (top) and white Virginia mountain mint (bottom).